 - Round Trip Chur to Tirano and back to Chur on the Bernina Express.
 Check dates and prices here.

 - Day Excursion from Milan with Lake Como and Bernina Train.
 See more details here.

 Bernina Express budget tips

 - Use a train pass.
-Switzerland has many options for railway passes, like their half day pass (cuts the prices in half) or the Swiss rail pass that includes free travel on trains for a certain amount of days.
+Switzerland has many options for railway passes, like their half-day pass (which cuts the prices in half) or the Swiss rail pass that includes free travel on trains for a certain amount of days.
 Then you only need to pay the reservation fee.

-- Interrail pass or Eurail pass that include Switzerland.
-If you have a Interrail or Eurail pass, you can travel on the Bernina Bus and the panoramic Bernina Express train for free.
+- Interrail pass or Eurail pass that includes Switzerland.
+If you have an Interrail or Eurail pass, you can travel on the Bernina Bus and the panoramic Bernina Express train for free.
 Only pay the reservation fee (bus and train) and you’re good to go.

 - If you don’t have a rail pass and want to ride the Bernina railway and not pay to ride on the actual Bernina Express train, you can also take a regional train.
 Tickets are available at the normal ticket machines or online.
-Price for a one way ticket can be as low as 30 euro if you apply this trick.
+The price for a one-way ticket can be as low as 30 euros if you apply this trick.

 - Once on the train, you can save some money by bringing your own drinks and snacks.
 Yes, there is catering on the train but if you want to save money, bring your own picnic.
 Save more money and go shopping in Tirano, Italy with lower prices for most groceries than in Switzerland.